eliza411/katacoda-doks/doks/step1.md

 `docker run -p 80:80 registry.digitalocean.com/do-katacoda/friendlyhello`{{execute}}

 You'll see Docker pull the image from the registry and run it.
 Again, you can see the output if you click the plus sign (*+*) to the right and select **View HTTP port 80 on Host 1**.

-## Up next: Orchestrating

-It's all well and good to oiawefoiawjfoiwjef